 Clickhere to learn more about how nutrition affects your dog's poop.

-Don't panic, mucus in your dog's stool can happen at any time, no matter how long a dog has been on a raw diet, and is normally not a reason for worry.
+Don't panic, mucus in your dog's stool can happen at any time, no matter how long a dog has been on a raw diet and is normally not a reason for worry.
 When initially switching to a raw diet, this may be an indication that the digestive tract is riding the junk out of its system, which is a normal part of detoxification.

 Alternatively, it can also be a sign of inflammation in the intestinal tract.
 If you notice traces of blood, along with the mucus-covered stool, a trip to the veterinarian is encouraged.
-If your dog appears sick and is also having frequent bouts of diarrhea that lasts more than 24 hours, we recommend you call aholistic veterinarian.
+If your dog appears sick and is also having frequent bouts of diarrhea that last more than 24 hours, we recommend you call aholistic veterinarian.

 Clickhere to learn more about your dog's stool changes.

 Anytime you change food it’s important to take it slow.
-While most dogs have strong digestive systems, switching from dry kibble to a raw moist food, can be a shock on their systems initially.
+While most dogs have strong digestive systems, switching from dry kibble to a raw moist food can be a shock on their systems initially.

-Some dogs will even experience a mild detoxification during the transition.
+Some dogs will even experience mild detoxification during the transition.
 Don't be alarmed, this is common when a dog has been eating processed foods their whole life.
 When switching to a fresh or raw food diet, the dog’s system will take time to adjust and form the enzymes and microbiota.